spikewood/Project-Report-Generator/README.md

 The result will show how the master slides layout the placeholders including the indexes of the placeholders.

+_**Thanks to Chris Moffit from chris1610/pbpython for this script and his atricle http://pbpython.com/creating-powerpoint.html_

 ## Creating a ppt
 You can create a pptx deck utilizing the create_ppt.py script.
 Example:

 `python3 create_ppt.py sample_data.csv ppt_sample.pptx ppt_output.pptx`